 Course Registration and Scheduling

-Course requests for the 2014-2015 school year have been mailed home for your student review.
+Course requests for the 2014-2015 school year were mailed home in the summer for your review.
 If you wish to make an adjustment to your course choices, please complete the Schedule Change Request form and return it to the Counseling Office.
-The Deadline for all Schedule Change Requests is August 1st, 2014.
+We will do our best to honor your requests if they are appropriate and possible.
+Forms require signatures from the student, parent, and current teacher.
+Students may not drop AP Courses without Principal approval.
+The Deadline for schedule changes is September 15th.

 Schedule Change Request Form